 Stock Up on Information Before Buying Stock

-One of the most important consumer tips is know what you are buying.
-This maxim certainly applies to investing in stocks.
-There are well over 20,000 companies whose shares trade either on a U.S. exchange or over-the-counter.
-FINRA is issuing this alert to caution investors that, with so many companies and trading symbols, there is ample room for confusion—and good reason to carefully research any investment before making a purchase.
+Nearly one-third of investors view market volatility as an opportunity to purchase more stock at a favorable price.
+If you are among those investors, make sure you know what you are buying.
+There are well over 20,000 companies whose shares trade either on a U.S. exchange or in over-the-counter markets, each with a unique ticker symbol.
+But with so many companies and trading symbols, there is ample room for confusion—and good reason to carefully research any investment before making a purchase.

 - Research the company.
 Do your homework by thoroughly researching the company before you purchase stock in it.
 A good place to start is SEC's EDGAR database: